adriano282/encrypting-data-in-postgresql/README.md

 The encryption is done through a PostgreSQL extension called PGCrypto [https://www.postgresql.org/docs/10/pgcrypto.html].

-# How does the application work?
+# How this example is structured?

 ### There is a docker-compose file containing: